christinebittle/CoreBlog/README.md

 ## Exercises
 Test Your Understanding by accomplishing these tasks!

-### Exercise 7
+### Exercise 10
-- Build Add functionality with the Article API
+- Build Add functionality with the Article API through AJAX
-- Build Delete functionality with the Article API
+- Build Delete functionality with the Article API through AJAX
-- Add and Delete Articles through web pages

-### Exercise 8
+### Exercise 11
-- Build Add functionality with the Tag API
+- Build Add functionality with the Tag API through AJAX
-- Build Delete functionality with the Tag API
+- Build Delete functionality with the Tag API through AJAX
-- Add and Delete Tags through web pages

-### Exercise 9 (bonus)
-- Use JS and AJAX to create an XMLHttpRequestObject
-- Set the request to /api/Author/Delete/{id}
-- Set the Http verb to DELETE
-- Send the request through JS
-- Monitor the network tab to see the response!